lakshmankumar12/rubik_notes/friedrich.md

 Bingo: R' F R' B B R F R' B B R2
 Note:
 * Fixed in LF corner.
-The one in RF goes up diagnoally
+Rotates clockwise -  The one in RF goes up diagnoally
 * This is exactly same as G as well.
 Mirror algo:
 * Keep fixed in R corner